JosieHong/CNNs_for_classifing_CIFAR10/README.md

 # CNNs_for_classifing_CIFAR10

-Implement of CNNs for classifing on CIFAR10 with tensorflow(CPU).
+Implement of CNNs for classifing on CIFAR10 with tensorflow.
 In order to adapt to the size of CIFAR10, I adjusted some parameters in the network.
 And it's easy to fit it taining on other dataset.

 - LeNet
 - AlexNet